Top 45+ QuickBooks Interview Questions and Answers | Updated 2025

 • QuickBooks automatically calculates and applies the Disco nt.
 This ensures accurate tracking of sales discounts in your financial records.

-52. Can you explain the process of setting up and using QuickBooks for payroll?
+52. What is involved in setting up and using QuickBooks for payroll?

 Ans: